ImplFerris/pico-pico/src/core-concepts/pwm/frequency-to-pwm-top-divider.md

 servo_config.divider = 64.into();
 ```

-If you also want a fractional part, you need to add the "fixed" crate as a dependency and construct the divider using a fixed-point type:
+If you also want a fractional part, you need to add the `fixed` crate as a dependency and construct the divider using a fixed-point type:

 ```rust
 let mut servo_config: PwmConfig = Default::default();